Learning C

 Checking memory leaks?

-I perceived some bad press on C due to high resposability on the software engineer to take care of memory management, leading to memory leaks problems.
+I perceive some bad press on C due to high responsability on the software engineer to take care of memory management, leading to memory leaks problems.
 I found Valgrind, a tool that can help you find memory leaks , I will test it further in coming posts.

 Testing